-Adversely, the supervised situation, especially from a regression perspective, is mostly untouched.
-This branch builds up on the existence of a projection of $X$ that captures all the information on the extreme values of $Y$.
-The pioneer work may be identified as \cite{Gardes2018}, later followed up by \cite{Gardes2020}, which proposes a new notion of tail conditional independence, the latter property underlying SDR.
-Applying this to the extremal quantile regression, the author then studies the inference under a single and multi-index model when the dimension is large but finite and when the dimension reduction subspace is known.
-Still, some theoretical properties are lacking and the computational cost is too high.
-In this direction, \cite{wang2020extreme} develop a three-step estimation procedure for such large conditional quantiles and show the $\sqrt{n}$-consistency under a new tail single-index model when the indices are unknown; yielding better computational performances.
-Alternatively and having in sight the prediction of tail events, \cite{Aghbalou2024} introduce a new mathematical framework, including a new definition for the tail conditional independence, for estimating with theoretical guarantees, in the extreme regime and by means of inverse regression, the sufficient dimension reduction subspace, under the standard assumptions for SIR.
-Intersecting dimension reduction and conditional extreme value theory, a novel method based on the PLS in the extreme regime was recently introduced by \cite{Bousebata2023}.
-Herein, the authors introduce an inverse single-index model.
+Recently, a novel method based on the PLS in the extreme regime was introduced by \citet{Bousebata2023}.
+Therein, the authors introduce an inverse single-index model.
 This means that the covariate is written in terms of the response and some unknown link function (instead of the converse) which results in a reduction of dimension.
 In particular, under some conditions and within the regular variation framework, this inverse point of view may also be interpreted as a forward single-index model.
-Next, they propose an estimator of the index which is shown to be consistent with explicit rate.
-The nature of their assumptions is quite different from the standard literature of dimension reduction as no conditions on the inverse conditional mean $\E(X|Y)$, such as linearity, nor noise independence or centering are required.
-We also refer to \cite{STCO7} for an adaptation to the Bayesian framework allowing the introduction of prior information on the index.
+Next, they propose an estimator of the index which is shown to be consistent with explicit rate and under a deterministic threshold level.
+The nature of their assumptions is quite different from the standard literature of dimension reduction as neither conditions on the inverse conditional mean $\E(X|Y)$, such as linearity, nor independence or centring of the noise are required.
+We also refer to \citet{STCO7} for an adaptation to the Bayesian framework allowing the introduction of prior information on the index.